Agnes Magpale

-Agnes Almendras Magpale (born January 21, 1942) is Filipina educator and politician from Cebu, Philippines.
-In 2010, she became a Cebu Provincial Board Member, acting Vice Governor, and acting Governor within a single three-year electoral term through succession.
-She assumed the Vice Governor post upon the death of incumbent Gregorio Sanchez, Jr. in 2010 and became acting Governor when Gwendolyn Garcia was suspended in 2012.
+Agnes Almendras Magpale (born Agnes Dimataga Almendras on January 21, 1942) is Filipina educator, farmer, and retired politician who previously served as Acting Governor (2012–2013), Vice Governor (2011–2019), and Board Member (1992–2001; 2004-2011) of the Province of Cebu.

-Previously, she was a member of the Provincial Board representing the 5th legislative district from 1992 until 2001.
-After taking a break from politics, she was elected again to the Provincial Board from 2004 until 2011.
+Magpale entered politics in Danao City, serving as its Vice Mayor, after which she was elected as Board Member representing Cebu's 5th district from 1992 until 2001, and again from 2004 until 2011.
+Following her 2010 election as the Board Member with the highest number of votes, Magpale succeeded as Vice Governor following the death of incumbent Gregorio Sanchez Jr. in May 2011, and became Acting Governor in December 2012 during the suspension of Governor Gwendolyn Garcia, serving all in all three offices within a single three-year term.

+Magpale was elected to two more terms as Vice Governor in 2013 and 2016 alongside her ally and running mate Governor Hilario Davide III.
+Following her gubernatorial run in 2019 and subsequent loss to Garcia, Magpale retired from politics after 34 years in public service.

 Early life and education

-Magpale was born in Danao on January 21, 1942.
-The eldest child of Josefino Durano Almendras of Danao and Rosita de la Serna Dimataga of Lapu-Lapu City, she attended at St. Theresa's College in Cebu City.
+She was born Agnes Dimataga Almendras in Danao on January 21, 1942.
+The eldest child of Josefino Durano Almendras of Danao and Rosita de la Serna Dimataga of Opon (now Lapu-Lapu City), she attended at St. Theresa's College in Cebu City.
 Then, she graduated with an Associate in Arts at the University of Santo Tomas in Manila in 1959, acquired a bachelor's degree in nutrition at the University of the Philippines Diliman in 1963, and a master's degree in nutrition at the Drexel University in 1965.

 Additionally, she earned a Certificate in Local Administration and Development from the Department of the Interior and Local Government (DILG) and University of the Philippines, as well as Doctoral in Organizational Development and Transformation at the Cebu Doctors College.

 Political career

-Magpale established her political career in her hometown of Danao and considered the local political leader, Ramon Durano III, as her mentor.
+Magpale established her political career in her hometown of Danao and considered the local political leader, her cousin Ramon Durano III, as her mentor.
 In over two decades in public service, she was known for her concerns for women's and children's rights.

-Vice Mayor
+Vice Mayor of Danao

 At the age of 27, her political career began in 1971 when she was elected Danao Vice Mayor.

-Provincial Board Member
+Cebu Provincial Board Member

 After she quit politics for 13 years to take care of her children, she campaigned and was voted as member of the Cebu Provincial Board representing the 5th legislative district in 1992 and having been elected with the highest number of votes, she served as Presiding Officer Pro-Tempore for three consecutive terms until 2001.

 In 2001, she took a break from politics, and she worked as the President of the Northeastern Cebu Colleges for a year.
 President Gloria Macapagal Arroyo appointed her as member of the Movie and Television Review and Classification Board in the same year.

 She again was voted to the Provincial Board and served for consecutive terms in 2004, 2007, and 2010.